rahul8073/RichNotificationApp/README.md

 ## 🎉 Congratulations

-You’ve successfully set up and run the **NotificationApp** with push notifications, native modules, deep linking, and OTA u
+You’ve successfully set up and run the **NotificationApp** with push notifications, native modules, deep linking, and OTA updates